 Donald Trump takes the stand to testify in New York fraud trial today

-Former President Donald Trump has taken the stand in a courtroom in lower Manhattan to testify in his family's New York fraud trial — a moment that has been years in the making.
+Former President Donald Trump is on the stand in a New York courtroom to testify in the fraud trial that could determine the fate of his business empire, a moment that has been years in the making.

+Sworn in and under oath, Trump took the opportunity to repeatedly lash out at the New York Judge Arthur Engoron, who is sitting four feet to his right.

+"I'm sure the judge will rule against me, because he always rules against me," Trump said at one point after being called to the stand.

+Engoron often struck back, repeatedly telling Trump to answer questions without "speeches" and "essays."

+"Mr. Kise, can you control your client?
+This is not a political rally, this is a courtroom," Engoron asked Trump's attorney, Christopher Kise.

-The investigation, led by New York Attorney General Letitia James, first became public in 2020, when his son Eric Trump unsuccessfully fought a subpoena.
-Two years later, James' office filed a $250 million lawsuit accusing Trump, the Trump Organization and several executives, including his sons Eric and Donald Trump Jr., of a yearslong fraud scheme.
-They have denied wrongdoing and Trump has repeatedly accused James of pursuing him for political reasons.
+The trial stems from a $250 million civil lawsuit filed by New York Attorney General Letitia James, who accused Trump, his two oldest sons, the Trump Organization and several executives of a yearslong fraud scheme.
+The state alleges Trump and his co-defendants inflated the value of the company's assets and Trump's personal wealth to obtain better terms on loans and insurance.
+They have denied wrongdoing, and Trump has repeatedly accused James of pursuing him for political reasons.

+The judge has not allowed TV cameras to film the trial, meaning the former president's questioning is not being live-streamed.
+CBS News has reporters on the scene to witness his testimony, and this story will be updated with the latest developments.

 Trump arrived shortly before 10 a.m. and made brief remarks before entering the courtroom, reiterating his criticism of the trial.